ourcade/phaser3-typescript-parcel-template/readme.md

 You can change the dev server's port number by modifying the `start` script in `package.json`.
 We use Parcel's `-p` option to specify the port number.

-This script looks like this:
+The script looks like this:

 ```
-parcel public/index.html -p 8000
+parcel src/index.html -p 8000
 ```

 Change 8000 to whatever you want.